What Constitutes as Unenforceable Late Fees?

 A Payment Penalty or Late Fee Is Often Viewed As a Disguised Interest Charge and Is Often Deemed Unlawful or Unenforceable.

 As an example, consider the business that charges a ten 00/00 ($10.00) dollar late fee when a monthly payment of one hundred 00/00 ($100.00) is over due by seven (7) days.
-This 'late fee' actually calculates as a ten (10%) percent additional charge upon the actual amount due.
+This late fee actually calculates as a ten (10%) percent additional charge upon the actual amount due.
 This ten (10%) percent late fee imposed upon a one week overdue account produces an exorbitant, and unlawful, five hundred twenty (520%) percent annual interest rate.
 Note that the fact that this interest appears lower, and actually does calculate lower, over a greater period of time, it is the trigger date that causes the unlawfulness.
-While the $10.00 late fee charged on the 7th day is unlawful, it might appear that, if six months later, the same $10.00 is still outstanding, the amount is now become a lawful twenty (20%) percent interest, the very fact that the amount was unlawful when originally imposed continues to make the amount unlawful.
-What was at first unlawful, fails to become lawful.
+While the $10.00 late fee charged on the 7th day is unlawful, it might appear that if six months later the same $10.00 is still outstanding that the amount, by then, is a lawful twenty (20%) percent interest; however, the very fact that the amount was unlawful when originally imposed continues to make the amount unlawful.
+What was at first unlawful fails to become lawful.

 When an agreement contains a clause for late fees or other form of delayed payment penalty, such is viewed as an attempt to charge interest on monies due.
 Where the late fees, as a disguised interest, calculate to an interest rate beyond the legally allowable interest rate, the late fees are viewed as unlawful.
 Furthermore, even if the interest rate may be legal, late fees or a payment penalty that goes beyond the costs of recovering the genuine amount due are, generally, deemed unenforceable.Learn More About